School Fees in Singapore: The Cost of Education for Your Child (2021)

 In Singapore, education is treated as a basic right that all children are entitled to, regardless of their social class.

 The government goes to great lengths to ensure that all children are able to receive an education in order to thrive in the world.
-In fact, all parents are required by law to enroll their children into primary schools under the Compulsory Education Act.
+In fact, all parents are required by law to enrol their children into primary schools under the Compulsory Education Act.

 Typically, this is the education journey of school-going children in Singapore.